razyneko/go-react-calorie-tracker/README.md

 ## API Endpoints

 ### Meals
-- `GET /api/meals`: Retrieve all meals
+- `GET /entries`: Retrieve all entries
-- `POST /api/meals`: Add a new meal
+- `POST /entry/create`: Add a new entry
-- `PUT /api/meals/:id`: Update an existing meal
+- `PUT /entry/update/:id`: Update an existing entry
-- `DELETE /api/meals/:id`: Delete a meal
+- `DELETE /entry/delete/:id`: Delete a meal

-## Screenshots

-Add screenshots of your application to showcase its features.

 ## Contributing

 Contributions are welcome!
 Feel free to submit a pull request or open an issue.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

----

-Happy tracking! 🎉